Australian Dairy Farmers (ADF)

 ADF plans to strengthen its advocacy efforts by focusing on enhancing trade agreements, promoting sustainable development practices, and exploring innovative dairy farming techniques.
 The organization aims to increase engagement with the community and policymakers to reinforce the industry's sustainability and global competitiveness.

-The organization is also fostering industry collaboration to build resilience against economic and environmental challenges.
+Furthermore, ADF is fostering industry collaboration to build resilience against economic and environmental challenges.
 Recently, ADF reaffirmed leadership continuity by re-electing three directors to its board.
 ADF President Ben Bennett emphasized the need for swift government support, including subsidies, grants, and low-interest loans, to address current challenges related to supplier dissatisfaction with farmgate price increases.

-Furthermore, ADF proposed a resolution to remove ADPF as a class B shareholder in Dairy Australia, arguing that processor financial contributions are significantly lower than those made by farmers.
+Moreover, ADF proposed a resolution to remove the Australian Dairy Products Federation (ADPF) as a class B shareholder in Dairy Australia, arguing that processor financial contributions are significantly lower than those made by farmers.
 ADF is pressing for a new funding model to ensure equitable contributions from all stakeholders.